codev7/moon/README.md

 Out of the box the webpack config is extremely barebones.
 This is intentional, as the purpose of this project isn't to make frontend decisions.

-React is a good choice for a front-end framework to integrate with moon.
+React is a good choice for a frontend framework to integrate with moon.

 # config